Jeff Hardy

-Jeffrey Nero Hardy (born August 31, 1977) is an American professional wrestler and musician.
-He is currently signed to All Elite Wrestling (AEW), but is currently suspended, following his arrest for DUI.
-Hardy is widely considered one of the greatest professional wrestlers of all time and is regarded as one of the most daring high flyers and risktakers throughout his career.
+Jeffrey Nero Hardy (born August 31, 1977) is an American professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA), where he is one-half of the TNA World Tag Team Champions in his fourth reign.
+He also appears on partner promotion WWE on its NXT brand where he is a former one-time NXT Tag Team Champion.
+He is also known for his tenure in All Elite Wrestling (AEW).
+Known for his risktaking and high-flying style, he is widely regarded as one of the greatest professional wrestlers of his generation and of all time.

 Together with his brother Matt Hardy, the tag team The Hardy Boyz are widely regarded as one of the major teams that revived tag team wrestling during the Attitude Era and one of the greatest tag teams in professional wrestling history.

 Born and raised in Cameron, North Carolina, Hardy started his career as a youth performing in the Trampoline Wrestling Federation, which he started alongside his brother Matt Hardy.
 Eventually, that would transition into the Organization of Modern Extreme Grappling Arts (OMEGA) as they became older.
 As a tag team, the Hardy Boyz worked as enhancement talents for the World Wrestling Federation (WWF) from 1994, and were signed to full-time contracts in 1998.
 They gained notoriety in the tag team division, partly due to their participation in Tables, Ladders and Chairs matches.
 With the addition of Lita, the team became known as Team Xtreme and continued to rise in popularity.
 After splitting up as a team in 2002, Jeff's popularity as a singles wrestler began to grow.
 However, the brothers still teamed up sporadically in the years afterward, and together they have held twenty-one world tag team championships between WWE, TNA, ROH and other promotions.